makersacademy/chitter-challenge/README.md

 * Modify the peeps table for the development and test databases using the query in `02_add_time_to_peeps.sql`
 * Create a table for comments for the development and test databases using the query in `03_create_comments_table.sql`
+* Create a table for users for the development and test databases using the query in `04_create_users_table.sql`

 ## Database Model